bromine1/Obsidian-Notes/Classes/Python/Modules/Module4/Topics/Tuples.md

 # Tuples
 - Tuples are immutable in that the data within them cannot **Change.** This does not mean, however, that we cannot add to a tuple during a runtime
+- Tuples can be used as keys for dictionaries
+- Search is faster as the program does not need to reindex often

 ## Addition
 - You can add tuples onto other tuples